 "Just as a vaccine inoculates individuals from a virus, we want to inoculate media consumers from disinformation.
 Inoculated users form the first line of defense against the spread of corrupted and misleading information," said the grant's principal investigator Siwei Lyu, Empire Innovation Professor of computer science and engineering at UB.

 Disinformation Range will include facilitated discussion sessions and gamified group activities that are interspersed with short lectures.
 It will also include quizzes and individual exercises.

-Anita Nikolich, research scientist and director of research innovation at the iSchool, is a co-principal investigator.
+Anita Nikolich, research scientist and director of research and technology innovation at the iSchool, is a co-principal investigator.
 Assistant Professor Rachel M. Magee and Adjunct Lecturer Dan Cermak are also involved with the project.

 "There is a lot of important academic work in this area, but our challenge lies in bringing real-world solutions to people affected by disinformation," said Nikolich.
 "Creating a game that is fun and engaging but also makes an impact on society is our biggest goal."

 A partner on the grant is Buffalo Prep, nonprofit that helps talented underrepresented students prepare for, obtain entrance into, and excel at demanding college preparatory high schools.
 The research team will share Disinformation Range with teenagers affiliated with the group, said co-principal investigator David Castillo, a professor of romance languages and literatures and director of the UB Humanities Institute.